Centre Party (Norway): History

 The party was also in charge of implementing the Berne Convention on the Conservation of European Wildlife and Natural Habitats in 1986.
 The Centre Party's Rakel Surlien was Minister of the Environment when Norway ratified the Berne Convention, so that protection of wolves became Norwegian law.
 The Berne Convention was otherwise adopted by a unanimous Storting, which also included all MPs from the Centre Party.

 In late 2012, the Centre Party caused controversy in Norway when it emerged that the party had demanded higher import tariffs on meat and hard cheeses to protect Norwegian farmers from foreign competition.
 This included increased duties of 429% on lamb, 344% on beef and 277% on all but 14 exempted hard cheeses.

 Since the leadership of Trygve Slagsvold Vedum during years in opposition, the party has been described as populist by several sources.
+Vedum's first parliamentary election as leader, in 2017, saw the party nearly double its vote and seat total.
+At the 2021 election, the party won a further nine seats, bringing their total to 28.
+It was the party's best result since 1993 and the second-best result in party history.
+The Centre Party re-entered government, supporting Labour Party Prime Minister Jonas Gahr Støre.
+Vedum became finance minister in the new government.

+The Centre Party withdrew from the Labour government in January 2025.
+Labour governed as a minority government until the 2025 election.
+Following the Centre Party's exit from government, the Labour Party saw a rebound in the polls after former Prime Minister Jens Stoltenberg replaced Vedum as Finance Minister.
+In the 2025 election, the Centre Party's support collapsed, securing just nine seats (a decrease of 19) with 5.6% of the vote, the worst result in the party’s history.
+Despite the collapse of the Centre Party, Labour, Centre, and other left-of-centre parties were able to secure a majority of seats in the Storting.